 - I need to contact the universities and ask them to send me their catalogs, applications, scholarship information, program specific information, housing information, etc.

 - While RLC advisors will assist me in choosing the appropriate transfer courses, I should contact the university where I plan to transfer and confirm these choices.

-- I will need to contact Student Records, either by sending a letter or completing a form, to have an official transcript mailed to my transfer college.
+- I will need to request an official transcript be sent to my transfer college.